-- One Player Defeated: At the end of a game round, all of one player's ships are destroyed.
-The player with at least one ship remaining earns a win and the opposing player receives a loss. - Mutual Destruction: At the end of a game round, all of both players' ships are destroyed.
-The player without initiative is the winner, but his or her Margin of Victory is 0. - Six Rounds Pass: Players finish the sixth game round.
-The player with the higher score earns a win and the opposing player receives a loss. - Time: At the end of a game round, the round time limit has been reached.
+- One Player Defeated: At the end of a game round, all of one player's ships that are not flotillas are destroyed.
+The player with at least one ship remaining earns a win and the opposing player receives a loss. - Mutual Destruction: At the end of a game round, all of both players' ships that are not flotillas are destroyed.
+The second player is the winner, but his or her Margin of Victory is 0. - Six Rounds Pass: Players finish the sixth game round.
+The player with the higher score earns a win and the opposing player receives a loss.
+If both players have the same score, the second player is the winner, but his or her Margin of Victory is 0. - Time: At the end of a game round, the round time limit has been reached.
 (If time is called during a game round, players must finish that game round.)
-The player with the higher score earns a win and the opposing player receives a loss. - Concession: A player voluntarily concedes defeat at any point during the game.
-All of that player's ships and squadrons are destroyed.
+The player with the higher score earns a win and the opposing player receives a loss.
+If both players have the same score, the second player is the winner, but his or her Margin of Victory is 0. - Concession: A player voluntarily concedes defeat at any point during the game.
 The conceding player receives a loss worth 0 tournament points and a Margin of Victory of 0.
-If his or her opponent has a Margin of Victory of 140 points or more, the opponent receives tournament points and a Margin of Victory as outlined in "Tournament Points" on page XX.
+If his or her opponent has a Margin of Victory of 140 points or more, the opponent receives tournament points and a Margin of Victory as outlined in "Tournament Points" on page 9.
 Otherwise, the opponent receives 8 tournament points and a Margin of Victory of 140.

 Going to time example: Sal and Elaine are in the middle of the Ship Phase when the round time limit is reached.
 They finish the game round through the Status Phase, and then add up their scores.
 Elaine destroyed 177 points of Sal's fleet, while Sal destroyed 49 points of Elaine's fleet.
-Elaine has the higher score, so she receives a win, 7 tournament points, and a Margin of Victory of 128.
+Elaine has the higher score, so she receives a win, 7 tournament points, and a Margin of

+Victory of 128.
 Sal receives a loss, 4 tournament points, and a Margin of Victory of 0.